ytthuan/open-deep-research/README.md

 This app functions in three key steps:

 1. **Search Results Retrieval**: Using the Bing Search API, the app fetches comprehensive search results for the specified search term.
-2. **Content Extraction**: Leveraging JinaAI, it retrieves and processes the contents of each search result, ensuring accurate and relevant information.
+2. **Content Extraction**: Leveraging JinaAI, it retrieves and processes the contents of the selected search results, ensuring accurate and relevant information.
 3. **Report Generation**: With the curated search results and extracted content, the app generates a detailed report tailored to your custom prompts, providing insightful and synthesized output.

 Open Deep Research combines powerful tools to streamline research and report creation in a user-friendly, open-source platform.